LucasDelfino92/morrowindsharp/readme.md

 - [**Morrowind++**](https://github.com/Sigourn/morrowind-improved/blob/master/mw++.md#morrowind), which contains the mods we will be actually installing.
 This is a beginner-friendly guide that keeps the game's aesthetic and gameplay nearly intact.
 - [**Tools**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tools), which contains instructions to use the tools installed in **Setup**, and which you will referred to from **Morrowind++** only when necessary.
 Feel free to browse this on your own, however.

 The **Morrowind++** page is divided into a series of modules, all of which can be installed independently from one another.
-The **Core** module contains bug fixes, high resolution textures using AI upscaling, and a bunch of quality of life improvements meant to iron out the Morrowind experience.
-It's a good recommendation for anyone looking to play Morrowind.
+The **Core** module contains bug fixes, high resolution textures using AI upscaling, and a couple of mods addressing the implementation of expansions to iron out the Morrowind experience.
+It's a good recommendation for anyone looking to play Morrowind for the first time.

 All mods present in Morrowind++ will have a brief description on what they do, as well as the appropiate link to their mod pages (almost always on Nexus, rarely on Morrowind Modding History, and under very specific circumstances on my personal MediaFire or Google Drive).